-Most common IELTS misconception- only speaking is sufficient!
+Most common IELTS misconception-

 IELTS assesses English proficiency skills not how much English knowledge an individual has.
 The basic purpose of IELTS is to make sure if a candidate will be able to communicate, earn and live comfortably in an English speaking country.